Diesel-Net/drone-discord/README.md

    ```

 #### Drone Events
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There should be a collection of test curls in the root of this repository.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;There should be a collection of sample curls in the `test` folder in this repository.
 These are useful for simulating drone events when running locally.
 ```bash
 # user events
 source test/user_created.sh